Retail Leases Act: Laws and Obligations Of Tenant

 Tenant Repair Obligations

-You should check the lease carefully to see exactly what you are up for.
+You should check the lease carefully to see exactly what repairs you are required to carry out.
+If you damaged the premises through your actions (or inactions) you must pay to repair the premises.

 Make good provisions